 Victor Francisco Lopez, Founder and Executive Director

 Coach Victor founded Learners Chess Academy in 2010 as a summer job/ side project.
-It has since grown into a large and beloved non-profit organization in our Central NM community.
-Victor currently serves on the Board of Directors, as the Executive Director, and he regularly coaches in camps and after school programs.
+It has since grown into a large and beloved non-profit organization.

 Having taught chess since he was 12 years old, Victor has cultivated a passion for teaching and coaching chess, mindfulness, reasoning, life, success, and leadership skills while working with kids and young adults.

-Starting in 1998, with the help of his previous elementary school Principal, Nikki Dennis, and his mother, Antoinette Sedillo Lopez, he started the Bandelier Elementary School Chess Club (see below image).
+Starting in 1998, with the help of his previous elementary school Principal, Nikki Dennis, and his mother, Antoinette Sedillo Lopez, he started the Bandelier Elementary School Chess Club.
 He was in 7th grade at the time.
-As he and his mom continued to lead the Bandelier Chess Club through high school, his Bandelier chess team won the AESCL Championship in 2002.
+As he and his mom continued to lead the Bandelier Chess Club through high school, his Bandelier chess team won the Albuquerque elementary Schools Chess League Championship Championship in 2002.

 Trevor Lasley, Head Coach